Ronke adjusted her sun shades with shaky hands.

 “Are you okay?”
 He asked, remaining where he stood.

-Akudo shook her head, leaned forward, pressed her forehead to his chest and sobbed.
+Akudo lips wobbled as she shook her head.
+She leaned forward, pressed her forehead to his chest and sobbed.

 Timeyin wrapped his arms around her, gently guiding her further into her home, then kicked the door closed behind him.

 Ronke put her car in park and let out a loud sigh.